Want to become a Spring ninja quickly?

 Minor updates leading to just adding a few videos would be free.
 But we won't guarantee free updates if a new course is made, replacing the existing videos.

 Feel free to mail us at info at naturalprogrammer dot com.

 MEET THE AUTHOR

-Presently he is working as the principal technical lead of Bridgeton Research, Inc..
-Prior to joining Bridgeton, he was the technical director of RAD Solutions Private Limited, doing research on open source tools, frameworks, patterns and methodologies for rapid application development.
+He is currently the director of naturalprogrammer.com, providing consulting on developing large scale real-world applications.
+Prior to that, he was a technical lead at RAD Solutions Private Limited, doing research on open source tools, frameworks, patterns and methodologies for rapid application development.
 Previously, he was a project leader at Cambridge Solutions and an assistant manager at L & T Limited.
 He is an MCA from Osmania University and a B. Sc.
 (Physics) from Sambalpur University, India.